Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/03-operations-and-commands/README.md

 arn:aws:iam::211125298316:user/lab4-junior-analyst
 ```

-Purpose:
+### Purpose

+This command confirmed that:

-- Confirm the AWS CLI was using the intended IAM user.
+- The AWS CLI was using the intended IAM user
-- Prevent accidentally testing with an administrator account.
+- The test was not accidentally being run from an administrator account
-- Establish a clean baseline before access validation.

-Evidence:
+- Permission validation was being performed from the restricted user's perspective

+### Evidence

 - [`aws-cli-get-caller-identity.png`](../screenshots/aws-cli-get-caller-identity.png)

+---

 ## 2. Baseline S3 Access Before Remediation